AadityaUoHyd/Basic-RabbitMQ-Demo/README.md

 - Besides the exchange type, exchanges & queues are declared with a number of attributes, the most important of which are:

-#Name
+#Name<br>
-#Durability - Durable exchanges & queues survive broker restart whereas transient exchanges & queues don't (they have to be redeclared when broker comes back online).
+#Durability - Durable exchanges & queues survive broker restart whereas transient exchanges & queues don't (they have to be redeclared when broker comes back online).<br>
-#Auto-delete (exchange is deleted when last queue is unbound from it; queue that has had at least one consumer is deleted when last consumer unsubscribes).
+#Auto-delete (exchange is deleted when last queue is unbound from it; queue that has had at least one consumer is deleted when last consumer unsubscribes).<br>
-#Arguments (optional for both queue & exchange, used by plugins and broker-specific features such as message TTL, queue length limit, etc).
+#Arguments (optional for both queue & exchange, used by plugins and broker-specific features such as message TTL, queue length limit, etc).<br>

 # Sources to learn :